TheMideOladipo/network-automation-practice/readme.md

-\# Network Automation Practice
+\## What this project does

-This project demonstrates a simple Python script used to simulate network device status checks.
+This project demonstrates a simple CI pipeline using GitHub Actions that runs a Python script automatically on every push.

-\## Purpose
+\## Why this matters

-\- Practice Python automation

-\- Learn Git and GitHub workflows

-\- Prepare for Network Automation and DevOps roles
+This is a foundational DevOps skill used to validate code before deployment.